walles/cleverdrawer/README.md

 * List launchable activities in `MainActivityFragment.java`
 * Show a grid.
 It can be empty or have some contents.
 * Put some contents in the grid.
 Anything goes.
+* Sort app list alphabetically by title
+* List installed app names in the grid